Table of Contents

 What do Amazon, Netflix, and FedEx have in common?

 One word: captioning.

 Amazon, Netflix, and FedEx have all been sued for lack of captioning.

 For most video producers, you are required to caption by law.
-Failing to caption your content could result in costly legal fees and damage to your reputation.
+Failing to closed caption your content could result in costly legal fees and damage to your reputation.

 Video SEO means optimizing your channel, playlists, metadata, description, and videos for search.